 Currently, a handful of miles of the trail are complete:

-Two additional segments of the trail are scheduled to begin construction in the spring of 2014:
+Two additional segments of the trail are under construction and scheduled to be completed in late 2015:

 - St. Johnsbury to West Danville (13.5 miles)

 - Morristown to Cambridge Junction (16 miles)